HaydenMM/bird-mini-drilldown/README.md

 2. We **annotate hallucinations** that are identified in the drill-down evaluation results We evaluate all six models performance and hallucination patterns via two Jupyter notebooks:

+This first notebook allows you to pass in your cleaned results from the drill-down (i.e. `predict_mini_dev_claude-3-5-sonnet-latest_cot_PostgreSQL_cleaned_queries.json`) and for all of the queries that fail Execution Accuracy (EX) will be annotated with the hallucination taxonomy adopted from "Before Generation, Align it!
+A Novel and Effective Strategy for Mitigating Hallucinations in Text-to-SQL Generation" (Qu et al. 2024)

 `notebooks/Eval.ipynb`

+After annotating the results with the identified hallucination categories this second notebook plots hallucination patterns and results based on hallucination types:
+- P(Hallucination in Final Step | Hallucination Occured Earlier in Drill-Down)
+- P(Hallucination in Final Step | Hallucination Did NOT Occur Earlier in Drill-Down)

 `notebooks/Figures.ipynb`

 ## Results